koreader/koreader/doc/Building.md

 ## Translations

-Please refer to [l10n's README][l10n-readme] to grab the latest translations from [the KOReader project on Transifex][koreader-transifex] with this command:
+Please refer to [l10n's README][l10n-readme] to grab the latest translations from [the KOReader project on Weblate][koreader-weblate] with this command:

 ```
 make po
 ```

-If your language is not listed on the Transifex project, please don't hesitate to send a language request [here][koreader-transifex].
+If your language is not listed on the Weblate project, please don't hesitate to send a language request [here][koreader-weblate].

 ### Variables in translation